Before completing your application, we ask that you first review information about each of our programs.

 You may submit additional materials online (e.g., papers, reprints) that you think might assist the Admissions Committee in evaluating your application.
 If you are not able to upload your additional materials please send them to the psychology graduate studies office at the address below.

 These scores are required for all applicants whose native language is not English.
 Exceptions are made for students who have received a degree from an English-speaking university.
-Applicants with TOEFL scores lower than 550 on the paper-based test, 213 on the computer-based test, or 90 on the Internet-based test, or IELTS of lower than 6.5 will not be considered for admission.
+The minimum requirements for each exam are listed below:

 If there is a need to mail any materials please use the contact information below: